apacheignite/documentation/production-readiness/jvm-and-system-tuning.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "GC attacks by Linux"
+  "title": "GC Attacks by Linux"
 }
 [/block]
 In Linux environment it may happen that an IMDG based application faces with long GC pauses due to I/O or memory starvation or other kernel specific settings.
 This section gives some guidelines on how to modify kernel settings in order to overcome long GC pauses caused by the Linux kernel.